flokapi/leetcode-explanations/linked_list/README.md

 If we select any given node, we can try to find out whether there is a cycle by moving a pointer until we either reach the end of the list or come back to the selected node, but there might also be a cycle after the selected node, which will result in an infinite loop.

 The infinite loop issue can be resolved by using a slow and a fast pointer.
 The slow pointer makes a move of one node at each iteration while the fast pointer makes a move of two.
 If there is any cycle in the list, both the slow and fast pointers will end up within it.
-At this point, the fast pointer, moving twice as fast as the slow one, will inevitably come back to the same value as the slow one.
+At this point, the fast pointer, moving twice as fast as the slow one, will inevitably come back to the same node as the slow one.
 We can detect this equality to determine there is a cycle.
 If the fast pointers reaches the end of the list, it means that there is no cycle.

 The time complexity is O(n), because it takes at most n iterations for the slow pointer to get in the cycle, and also at most n iterations for the fast pointer to join the slow pointer.